 Our success will depend in large part on our ability to commence and expand our lunar mission operations in 2023 and beyond.
-We are on track to complete our first mission in 2023 and two additional missions in 2024 with a goal of establishing a regular cadence of multiple missions per year of increasing size and complexity by late 2025.
+We are on track to complete our first mission in early 2024 and two additional funded missions to follow with a goal of establishing a regular cadence of multiple missions per year of increasing size and complexity by late 2025.
 This will provide our customers with proven and reliable cislunar access, with which to plan their future manifest.
-With binding agreements for 3 launches as of June 30, 2023, we have \$137.3 million in backlog, and we are in active discussions with numerous potential customers, including government agencies and private companies, to potentially add to our contracted revenue.
+With binding agreements for 3 launches as of September 30, 2023, we have \$135.2 million in backlog, and we are in active discussions with numerous potential customers, including government agencies and private companies, to potentially add to our contracted revenue.